Read 1 Peter

-I will be covering different scriptures in each post, but often I will go back to ones I may have touched on because there is too much in just a few verses to really get a full understanding in one read through.
-For this blog I am going to focus on the book (letter) 1 Peter, found in the new testament of the Bible.
+I am going to focus on the book of 1 Peter, found in the new testament of the Bible.
 This short letter is written by the apostle Peter to the elect, chosen by God, sanctified for obedience through the blood of Yeshua our Messiah.

 It is important to know who wrote the words in the Bible, and whom they were originally written.
-Peter was writing a word of encouragement to the believers in Yeshua as the Messiah, that were scattered and dispersed among the nations.
-These people were not having an easy life, many of them had lived rough lives up until their understanding of the gospel.
-That is that Yeshua the Messiah came to redeem all who will seek Him in truth and love.
+Peter was writing a word of encouragement to the believers, that were scattered and dispersed among the nations.
+These people were not having an easy life, many of them had lived rough lives up until their understanding of the gospel of Yeshua was taught to them.
+That is that Yeshua the Messiah came to redeem all who will seek Him in truth and love, and anyone can become a child of God.

 You may be wondering what does this passage have to do with marriage.
 Everything!
 Peter is telling the reader how to live a Godly life with others.
 The first human relationship that we have is with our spouse.
 So, every command and teaching in the Bible that discusses how we should treat others, applies first to our marriage.
 We must start at home.
 So let’s take a look.